 Professional power-tools can cost substantially more than DIY power-tools.
 Why is there a price difference?
 Should you buy professional power-tools when transitioning from a hobby to a business?

-If you plan on turning your hobby into a business it may make sense to buy professional-grade power-tools. .
+If you plan on turning your metalworking or woodworking hobby into a business it makes sense to buy professional-grade power-tools.
 This article runs through the reasons why it might be the best move even if they cost more.

 As a DIY person, hobbyist or maker, you may work from a shed or garage and have workshop full of power-tools or gardening equipment such as: